Animal Activity Licensing

 The application form should be completed and returned with the relevant fee and documents to:

-You can download the relevant application form here:
+You can download the relevant application form and pre-inspection information sheet that applies to the activity or activities that you are applying for here:

 Animal Activity Licence fees are broken down into two parts:-